BotanyHunter/cpAssembler/README.md

 If the "map contigs" step was not run, the assembly step created a file with the extension ".assembly".
 This file simply lists each contig (one contig per line) from longest to shortest.

+In my experience, after practice, an assembly that results in less than 10 contigs that includes a contig map can procede to a complete plastome in under an hour.
+More time will be needed for first time users, accessions without a closely related plastome map, and accessions with more than 10 contigs.

+The method to proceed from a contig map to a complete plastome is quite intuitive: we know where a contig ends and where the next contig starts - we simply need to bridge the gap.
+The program that built the contigs terminates extending the contig because it found something wrong - usually as simple as an error in sequencing, but it could also be a polymorphic site, the boundary between a repeat section and a single copy section, or possibly a gap where no (or a single) read spans the gap.